torvalds/linux/Documentation/admin-guide/bcache.rst

   echo 1 > /sys/block/sdb/bcache/running

-(You need to use /sys/block/sdb (or whatever your backing device is called), not /sys/block/bcache0, because bcache0 doesn't exist yet.
+(You need to use /sys/block/sdb (or whatever your backing device is called), yest /sys/block/bcache0, because bcache0 doesn't exist yet.
 If you're using a partition, the bcache directory would be at /sys/block/sdb/sdb2/bcache)